 The loading time will be softened by Core Web Vitals.
 Then, instead of measuring just one metric, three will be measured to better assess page performance.
 The components of Core Web Vitals are: Loading, Interactivity, and Visual Stability.

 Secure pages are rated better by Google than insecure ones.
 Therefore, use an encrypted connection via HTTPS.
 This way, Google recognizes that appropriate security measures have been taken and rewards this in the form of better rankings.

 The structure and layout of a page is critical when it comes to how users find their way around.
-Especially the website navigation, but also the page architecture itself are important factors here that increase usability.
+Especially the website navigation, but also the page architecture itself, are important factors here that increase usability.
 But a certain order is not only necessary for your website visitors.
 The Googlebot is also happy about a clear structure, which it can easily follow or crawl.
-A clean and well-coded architecture is therefore just as important as a logical menu navigation.
+A clean and well-coded architecture is therefore just as essential as a logical menu navigation.
 This way you will do justice to all parties.

 Backlinks as the most important OffPage factor